konstruktoid/ansible-role-docker-rootless/README.md

 dependencies.

 The `docker_url`, `docker_release`, `docker_compose_url` and `docker_compose_release`
-variables defines where you find the relevant binaries and which version you should use when doing a manual installation.
+variables define where you find the relevant binaries and which version you should use when doing a manual installation.

 You define the name of the Docker user that will be created with the